 - 10.6 In exceptional circumstances reports not listed for consideration on the business paper may be tabled at an ordinary meeting.
-The chief executive officer is authorised to submit late agenda items. - 10.7 Late reports should only be brought forward in the case of necessity and urgency, on the grounds that it requires a decision by the council before the next scheduled ordinary meeting of the council, and are to be forwarded to councillors via email no later than 12 noon on the day prior to the meeting at which the item is to be considered. - 10.8 For matters not listed on the agenda of meetings and where less than three days' notice has been provided in accordance with clause 4.8, a motion of urgency will need to be passed by the council prior to the matter being considered.
+The chief executive officer is authorised to submit late agenda items. - 10.7 Late reports should only be brought forward in the case of necessity and urgency, on the grounds that it requires a decision by the council before the next scheduled ordinary meeting of the council, and are to be forwarded to councillors via email no later than 12 noon on the day prior to the meeting at which the item is to be considered. - of meetings and where less than 3 days' notice has been provided in accordance with clause 4.8, a motion of urgency will need to be passed by the council prior to the matter being considered.
 The motion of urgency is to include the reason why the matter is considered to be urgent.